 - were outside Australia on 26 February 2001, but were in Australia as an SCV holder for a total of 12 months in the two years prior to that date, and subsequently returned to Australia

 - have a certificate issued under the Social Security Act 1991 stating that they were residing in Australia on a particular date.
 These certificates are no longer issued.

 For more information in relation to the social security entitlements of New Zealand citizens in Australia contact the Department of Human Services.

 Do New Zealand citizens need to apply for a permanent visa?

 The SCV is a temporary visa, however, it does provide New Zealand citizens with more flexible travel arrangements than those that generally exist for Australian permanent residents.
 It allows a New Zealand citizen to remain indefinitely and live, work or study in Australia lawfully as long as that person remains a New Zealand citizen.

-The SCV is not a permanent visa and visa holders do not have the same rights and benefits as an Australian citizen or permanent resident.
+The SCV is not a permanent visa and visa holders do not have the same rights and benefits as Australian citizens or Australian permanent residents.

 Whether New Zealand citizens apply for an Australian permanent visa is ultimately a decision for each person to make based on their individual circumstances.